ReuelO/emp-auth/README.md

 ### Usage
 1. Import database file (to store data)
-- you will need MySQL [PHPMyAdmin] (or any other alternative) to run a database
+- You will need MySQL [PHPMyAdmin] (or any other alternative) to run a database
-- on PHPMyAdmin, select "import" on the main dashboard
+- On PHPMyAdmin, select "import" on the main dashboard
-- click "choose file" (/emp-auth/config/db.php), then "go"
+- Click "choose file" (/emp-auth/config/db.php), then "go"

-> you now have a database "emp_auth" with a "users" table where all users' data will be saved
+> You now have a database "emp_auth" with a "users" table where all users' data will be saved

 2. Run the project on the command console
 ``` npm start ```